-- review or scrutinise decisions made or actions taken in connection with the discharge of any of the Executive's or Council's functions; - (b) review and scrutinise the performance of the Council in relation to its policy objectives, community needs and particular service areas; - (c) in accordance with statute and statutory regulations, review and scrutinise the work of partner agencies, partnership boards and any other body providing services to the public; - (d) question members of the Cabinet, Committee Chairs, Council Officers and representatives of partner agencies, partnership boards and any other body providing public services about decisions and performance, whether generally in comparison of service plans and targets over a period of time, or in relation to particular decisions, initiatives or projects; - (e) make reports or recommendations on matters affecting the area or its inhabitants; - (f) question and gather evidence from any other person and conduct research and consultation in the analysis of policy issues and possible options; - (g) make reports and recommendations to the Full Council, the Executive or relevant non-executive Committee, partner agency or Partnership Board in connection with the discharge of any functions;
+- review or scrutinise decisions made or actions taken in connection with the discharge of any of the Executive's or Council's functions; - (b) review and scrutinise the performance of the Council in relation to its policy objectives, community needs and particular service areas; - (c) in accordance with statute and statutory regulations, review and scrutinise the work of partner agencies, partnership boards and any other body providing services to the public; - (d) question members of the Cabinet, Committee Chairs, Council Officers and representatives of partner agencies, partnership boards and any other body providing public services about decisions and performance, whether generally in comparison of service plans and targets over a period of time, or in relation to particular decisions, initiatives or projects; - (e) hold enquiries and investigate the available options for future direction in policy development and may appoint advisers and assessors to assist them in this process.
+They may go on site visits, conduct public surveys, hold public meetings, commission research and do all other things that they reasonably consider necessary to inform their deliberations; - (f) make reports or recommendations on matters affecting the area or its inhabitants; - (g) question and gather evidence from any other person and conduct research and consultation in the analysis of policy issues and possible options; - (h) make reports and recommendations to the Full Council, the Executive or relevant non-executive Committee, partner agency or Partnership Board in connection with the discharge of any functions;

-- (h) discharge the functions relating to petitions as set out elsewhere in this Constitution; - (i) receive and discharge the Council's functions in relation to Health Watch referrals and Councillor Call for Action: - (j) recommend that a key decision made by the Executive but not yet implemented be reconsidered by the Executive; - (k) appoint such Sub-Committees as may be required in order to discharge the Scrutiny and Overview role and shall allocate areas of responsibility to each Sub-Committee, determine the terms of reference of the Sub-Committees when they are established, appoint the members to the Sub-Committee, including any co-optees and co- ordinate the work programmes of the Sub Committees; - receive the reports and recommendations of its Sub- Committees; - (m) report annually to the Council on its work; - (n) Establish or join Joint Scrutiny Committees in partnership with any other authority to scrutinise Executive decisions taken by Joint Committees established in accordance with Article 11 of this Constitution.
+- (i) discharge the functions relating to petitions as set out elsewhere in this Constitution; - (i) receive and discharge the Council's functions in relation to Health Watch referrals and Councillor Call for Action; - (k) recommend that a key decision made by the Executive but not yet implemented be reconsidered by the Executive; - (I) appoint such Sub-Committees as may be required in order to discharge the Scrutiny and Overview role and shall allocate areas of responsibility to each Sub-Committee, determine the terms of reference of the Sub-Committees when they are established, appoint the members to the Sub-Committee, including any co-optees and co-ordinate the work programmes of the Sub Committees; - (m) receive the reports and recommendations of its Sub- Committees; - (n) report annually to the Council on its work; - (o) Establish or join Joint Scrutiny Committees in partnership with any other authority to scrutinise Executive decisions taken by Joint Committees established in accordance with Article 11 of this Constitution.